KhushiChoubey26/KhushiChoubey26/README.md

 Passionate about building scalable AI solutions and data-driven applications that solve real-world problems.
 With a strong foundation in machine learning, cloud computing, and software engineering, I thrive on transforming raw data into actionable insights.

 🔭 What I'm Working On:
-Designing AI-powered applications with Reinforcement Learning & GenAI Building ETL pipelines and optimizing data workflows for large-scale analytics Implementing MLOps best practices for scalable deployment of ML models Research in healthcare AI
+Designing AI-powered applications with Reinforcement Learning & GenAI.
+Building ETL pipelines and optimizing data workflows for large-scale analytics.
+Implementing MLOps best practices for scalable deployment of ML models.
+Research in healthcare AI

 🌱 Currently Learning: